 One of our main interests concerns the mechanisms that enable adaptive control: the ability to change behavior in response to recent events.
 For example, people are often less distracted by irrelevant stimuli just after they overcome distraction from such stimuli.
 This sequential effect suggests that minimizing distraction from irrelevant stimuli involves adaptive control mechanisms that promote a “distraction-resistant” attentional state.

 People respond more slowly to relevant stimuli when they experience high levels of distraction (top line) than when they experience low levels of distraction (bottom line).
-But such distraction effects are smaller after people overcome high levels of distraction (right side) than after people overcome low levels of distraction (left side).
-This sequential effect suggests the existence of adaptive control processes that engender a “distraction-resistant” attentional state.
+But such distraction effects are smaller after people experience high levels of distraction (right side of the figure) than after people experience low levels of distraction (left side of the figure).
+This sequential effect suggests the existence of adaptive control processes that bring about a “distraction-resistant” attentional state right after people experience high levels of distraction.

 One of our core research goals is to understand the role of memory in engendering this sequential effect.
 We have found that memories of recent distraction produce this sequential effect by biasing attentional systems to inhibit responses associated with irrelevant stimuli (Weissman et al., 2015).
 We have also found that this sequential effect is context-specific, meaning that it occurs only if the task context repeats (Grant et al., 2020).